Is Edging Bad for You? Yes — Here's What It Does to Your Brain

 Commit to Full Abstinence — No More Middle Ground

-You must start with a clean mental line: “I don’t do porn.
-I don’t edge.
-I’m done.”
+Start with a clean mental line: "I don't do porn.
+I don't edge.
+I'm done."
 That kind of decision changes everything.
 Apps like QUITTR are built around full abstinence tracking, not streaks that ignore edging.
-The app helps you define a clean start, set your commitment level, and track tangible progress (not fake “kind of clean” wins).
+The app helps you define a clean start, set your commitment level, and track tangible progress (not fake "kind of clean" wins).

 Use Real-Time Tools to Interrupt the Urge Cycle

-Edging urges often come fast, subtle, and in moments of boredom, loneliness, or emotional stress.
+Edging urges come fast, subtle, and in moments of boredom, loneliness, or emotional stress.
 You need a fast, effective way to break the mental loop before it takes over.
-That’s why QUITTR includes: a panic button for instant help when you feel like slipping; meditation exercises to redirect your mind; quick journaling prompts to reconnect with your values; relaxation sounds to get you grounded again.
-These tools are like lifelines — not to push the urges away, but to give your brain something better to do now.
+That's why QUITTR includes:

 Eliminate Triggers Ruthlessly